Independent Living

 Live More Independently

-Through assessments, trainings and peer-to-peer interactions, consumers learn how to cook safely, label/organize things, and manage time, money, and medication.
+Through assessments, trainings, and peer-to-peer interactions, consumers learn to cook safely, label and organize things, and manage time, money, and medication.

-Virtual and in-person trainings focus on peer modeling and idea sharing where everyone can have open conversations about the challenges they’ve faced.
+Virtual and in-person trainings focus on peer modeling and idea sharing where everyone can have open conversations about challenges they’ve encountered.

 View Trainings & Events More on Independent Living